History of Palestinian statehood: 2011 United Nations membership application

-After a two-year impasse in negotiations with Israel, the Palestinian Authority sought to gain recognition as a state according to its 1967 borders with East Jerusalem as its capital from the UN General Assembly in September 2011.
+After a two-year impasse in negotiations with Israel, the Palestinian Authority sought in September 2011 to gain recognition from the UN General Assembly as a state along Israel's pre-1967 borders, with East Jerusalem as its capital.
 A successful application for membership in the UN would require approval from the UN Security Council and a two-thirds majority in the UN General Assembly.

 On the prospect of this being successful, U.S. Ambassador to the United Nations Susan Rice alluded to a potential U.S. government withdrawal of UN funding: "This would be exceedingly politically damaging in our domestic context, as you can well imagine.
 And I cannot frankly think of a greater threat to our ability to maintain financial and political support for the United Nations in Congress than such an outcome."
 On 28 June, the U.S. Senate passed calling on U.S. President Barack Obama to veto the motion and threatening a withdrawal of aid to the West Bank if the Palestinians followed through on their plans.
 At the likely prospect of a veto, Palestinian leaders signalled they might opt instead for a more limited upgrade to "non-member state" status, which requires only the approval of the UN General Assembly.

 Mahmoud Abbas stated he would accept a return to negotiations and abandon the decision if the Israelis agree to the 1967 borders and the right of return for Palestinian refugees.
 Israel labelled the plan as a unilateral step, to which Foreign Minister Erekat replied,"We are not going [to the UN] for a unilateral declaration of the Palestinian state.
 We declared our state in 1988 and we have embassies in more than 130 countries and more countries are recognising our state on the 1967 borders.
 The recognition of the Palestinian state is a sovereignty decision by the countries and it doesn't need to happen through the UN."
 The Arab League formally backed the plan in May, and was officially confirmed by the PLO on 26 June.